HOW TO SUBMIT YOUR TEXAS LICENSE TO CARRY APPLICATION

 Signing up through the Identogo website is fairly easy and self explanatory.
 The one spot that people get confused on is the page that asks for the type of documents you will bring for identification.
 Read the options carefully.
 See the screenshot below and choose the same highlighted blue option if you have/will use a US State Drivers License (most common form of ID).

-The LTC-100 is the form received after completing the LTC/CHL class.
+The LTC-100 for Instructor Led and LTC 101 for the online classroom are the forms received after completing the LTC/CHL class.
 If an online LTC class was taken, an LTC-101 should have been issued.
 The LTC-101 is only complete and ready to submit once the shooting qualification has been taken as well.

 These forms should never be submitted to DPS until after the online application has been started with the above steps.
 It is possible to submit the forms before the application has been started, but DPS will not know what to do with it as there will be no account to attach it to.